 Don’t be put off if you think you need to brush up on your knowledge of physics before you start.
 If the school(s) or university leading your training think you have the right skills to teach the subject but could do with refreshing your know-how, they might ask you to complete a subject knowledge enhancement (SKE) course to get you ready for your teacher training.

 And even if your degree isn’t in physics, you may still qualify for a top-end training bursary – so it’s always worthwhile enquiring with your chosen training provider about this.
-Find out more about physics bursaries and scholarships.
+Find out more about funding for training to teach physics.

 Earn up to£65k*